On partially formal supermanifolds: Appendix A. Superspaces

+Notice that this construction has an obvious infinite-dimensional generalization.
+Let us consider a triple $M,N,S$ of topological linear vector spaces and a superspace ${\bf R}(M+N,S)$ corresponding to a ${\bf Z}_2$-graded space $V_0+V_1$ where $V_0=M+N, V_1=S.$ Then we can define a partially formal linear superspace restricting ${\bf R}(M+N,S)$ to $M.$ Fixing an open subset $U\subset M$ we can define a partially formal superdomain ${\bf U}(M+N,S)$

-In a more interesting situation we have a superspace $\cal M$ such that the sets ${\cal M}_{\Lambda}$ are equipped with some additional structure and the maps $\tilde \rho$ are consistent with it.
+In a more interesting situations we have a superspace $\cal M$ such that the sets ${\cal M}_{\Lambda}$ are equipped with some additional structure and the maps $\tilde \rho$ are consistent with it.
 In other words we can consider a functor from the category $\bf AN$ to a category of sets with additional structure , e.g. smooth manifolds, groups, Lie groups, Lie algebras, etc. In the previous section we gave an example of this sort of object, namely a vector superspace is a functor with values in linear spaces.

 Similarly, one can define a topological superspace as a functor from the category {\bf AN} to the category of topological spaces.
-We define a smooth superspace $\cal M$ as a functor with values in smooth manifolds satisfying some additional conditions to be described in a moment.
-Recall that in the examples described above spaces of $\Lambda$-points of linear superspaces were equipped with a structure of $\Lambda_{0}$-module.
-Thus we will require that a tangent space at each point in ${\cal M}_{\Lambda}$ is equipped with a structure of (left) $\Lambda_{0}$-module.
-A mapping $\tilde \alpha:M_{\Lambda} \rightarrow M_{\Lambda'}$ corresponding to a morphism $\alpha$ of two AN algebras is called $\Lambda_{0}$-smooth if the corresponding tangent map $(\tilde \alpha)_{*}$ commutes with $\Lambda_{0}$-module structures, i.e. $(\tilde \alpha)_{*}\circ \lambda_{0} = \alpha (\lambda_{0}) \circ (\tilde \alpha)_{*}$.

 Next we introduce the notions of associative superalgebra, Lie superalgebra and supergroup.
 An associative superalgebra is a functor $\cal A$ taking values in the category of associative algebras.
 In addition we require that each algebra ${\cal A}(\Lambda )$ is equipped with a structure of $\Lambda_{0}$-module in a way that is consistent with associative multiplication and the mappings $\tilde \alpha$.
 An example of an associative superalgebra can be obtained in the following way.
 Given a $Z_{2}$-graded associative algebra $A$ one can consider linear combinations whose coefficients are elements of AN algebra $\Lambda$ with appropriate parity (as in the construction of vector superspace).
 Setting $(a\lambda)(b\mu)=\pm (ab)(\lambda\mu)$ for all $(a,b) \in A, \quad \lambda, \mu \in \Lambda$ (where minus sign occurs only if $\lambda$ and $b$ are both odd) we get an associative algebra associated with every $A$ and AN algebra $\Lambda$.
 These associative algebras can be considered as algebras on sets of $\Lambda$-points of a certain superspace.
 A Lie superalgebra is a functor with values in Lie algebras equipped with a natural structure of linear superspace.
 Analogously to the previous example one can construct a Lie superalgebra out of any $Z_{2}$-graded Lie algebra.
 Another example is a Lie superalgebra constructed out of an associative superalgebra.
 One simply defines a Lie algebra structure on the sets of $\Lambda$-points via the commutator.